elasticio/elasticio.github.io/content/_getting-started/webhooks-overview.md

 2\.
 You configure the "sender application" to send certain data to the "receiver application" Webhook URL as soon as a certain input triggers it.
 The data is usually a HTTP request in JSON format.

 3\.
-The "action application" receives the data and acts accordingly, optionally replying with `404` if not successful, or some other pre-configured feedback.
+The "receiver application" receives the data and acts accordingly, optionally replying with `404` if not successful, or some other pre-configured feedback.

 Let's look at a small "real life" example for a clear vision.
 There is backend banking application, which actually moves the money and registers account states.
 Then, there is your personal client-bank application, typically web-based.
 This personal app is configured to receive transaction details on its exposed Webhook URL, and send you a report to your mobile messenger of choice.
 So as the backend app sends the appropriate data to client-bank Webhook URL, you immediately get a message about what is happening to your money.